shaheenp/mygreeneyed/families/fabaceae/cytisus/cytisus-scoparius.md

   - forms dense, monotypic stands which reduce wildlife habitat and hinder re-vegetation of upland sites and wetland buffers

 Relevant info:
-  - on Washington’s prohibited plants list (no buy, sell, or transport)
+  - on Washington's prohibited plants list (no buy, sell, or transport)
   - introduced to Vancouver Island in 1850 by Capt Grant, an immigrant from Scotland, from some seeds he acquired in Hawaii from the British consul
-  - ‘broom’ is derived from Angle-Saxon *brom* meaning ‘foliage’
+  - 'broom' is derived from Angle-Saxon *brom* meaning 'foliage'
-    - applied to shrubs that were used for making ‘besoms,’ which are bunches of twigs used as brooms
+    - applied to shrubs that were used for making 'besoms,' which are bunches of twigs used as brooms

 Ecology & Adaptations:
   - native to Europe